Prag8855/aab/content/guides/website-compliance-germany.md

 Google [marks sponsored search results as ads](/images/google-sponsored-link.png).
 I disclose affiliate links on this website.

-### To-do list
+### Sponsored content checklist

-- Clearly mark sponsored content as advertisements
+- [ ] Clearly mark sponsored content as advertisements
-- Clearly mark affiliate links as advertisements, or at least disclose that the post contains affiliate links
+- [ ] Clearly mark affiliate links as advertisements, or at least disclose that the post contains affiliate links

 ## Income-generating websites